-We loved the idea of a private country estate or modern city restaurant that could host both our ceremony and reception – versatile venues with character were catching our eye.
-Yeah, that doesn’t narrow much down, but after many hours of research, we did end up choosing somewhere that offered a combination of all of these things!
+We loved the idea of a private country estate or modern city restaurant that could host both our ceremony and reception.
+I know that doesn’t narrow much down, but after many hours of research, we actually did end up choosing somewhere that offered a combination of these things!

 It didn’t take us long to figure out that with our smaller guest numbers, a weeknight or winter wedding were going to be our best options.
-And with me being the temperature sensitive one, if we were going to consider a wedding in the colder months, there had to be the option of an indoor ceremony.
-That would mean no stressing about the forecast, no investing in Plan Bs, no need to find a matching parka for my wedding dress…I think we’re on a winner!
+If we were going to consider a wedding in the colder months, we wanted to have the option of an indoor ceremony – that would mean no stressing about the forecast, no investing in Plan Bs and no need to find a matching parka for my wedding dress!

-Even if you’re planning a local wedding, you know it can be a bit of a mission researching venues and organising viewings.
-But no photo can ever compare to how a space really feels.
-We liked our choice enough to book it blind if we couldn’t get there, but fell head over heels as soon as we stepped on the property.
+It can be a bit of a mission researching venues and organising viewings, but no photo can ever compare to how a space really feels.
+We liked our choice enough to book it blind if we couldn’t get there, but knew it was the right fit as soon as we stepped on the property.

 P.S.
 How gorgeous are these photos of the venue!
 The boho coastal vibe with tropical greenery, sculptural white florals and sandy neutrals creates such a serene and sophisticated look, don’t you think?